copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - When polymorphed into a monster with an explosion attack, you can #monster to intentionally explode.
 (This was already possible by attacking a monster or force-fighting thin air.)
+- Escaping out of a polymorph prompt no longer causes a random polymorph; it instead gives instructions on how to explicitly request that and prompts again.
+(However, escaping or failing to enter a valid form 5 times still causes a random polymorph.)

 ### Architectural changes